ilham-mmr/ilham-mmr/README.md

 ## Ilham M.M.R. 😄

 Hi, There 👋.
-I am Ilham from Indonesia, a final year SWE student.
+I am Ilham from Indonesia.
 I do a full-stack development.
 I really enjoy doing mobile, front-end and back-end development.
 I also like to challenge myself to practice on data structures and algorithms to sharpen more my computational skills.

 **Programming Languages :** Java, Javascript, Dart, PHP, Python